 It shall be a statute forever throughout your generations, in all your dwelling places, that you eat neither fat nor blood.

 And since we are on the topic, there’s a few other verses to consider before adhering to paleo/primal/Price diets:

 Do not join those who drink too much wine or gorge themselves on meat, for drunkards and gluttons become poor, and drowsiness clothes them in rags.

 4. Restricting Milk?

-This is really my biggest criticism of paleo diets.
+This is really my main concern with paleo diets.
 As described in Dr. Price’s book, whole, fresh, raw milk (from traditional breeds) has played a huge role in the diets of primitive societies.
 Biblically-speaking, milk is used to signify privileges and spiritual blessings.
 The Bible contains over 50 references to milk and milk products, proving that it was a very important part of life for ancient civilizations.

 Unfortunately, the problems reported with milk do not differentiate between store-bought, molecularly-altered milk from cows raised in horrible conditions and whole, fresh, raw milk from real, old-fashioned A2 breeds of cows.
-For more information on this topic, check out Ron Schmid’s book “The Untold Story of Milk.”
+For more information on this topic, click here to read my post: Milk: Helpful or Harmful?

 And on this topic, grains are a Biblical food.
 I know this is a controversial topic, but it’s easy to see that bread was a biblical food.
 It was also a large part of traditional, healthy societies.
 As Sarah The Healthy Home Economist Says: